Driver who killed ride-hailing passenger gets death in China

-BEIJING (AP) — A driver for the biggest ride-hailing service in China had been sentenced to death for raping and killing a young passenger.
+BEIJING (AP) — A driver for the biggest ride-hailing company in China was sentenced to death Friday for raping and killing a young passenger, in a case that drew nationwide attention amid concerns over the safety of such services.

-The Wenzhou City Intermediate Court sentenced Zhong Yuan on Friday after he was convicted in a case that drew attention due to the proliferation of such driving services.
+The Wenzhou City Intermediate Court sentenced Zhong Yuan after convicting him of robbery, rape and intentional homicide.

-The court said the 28-year-old Zhong started working for Didi Chuxing after racking up gambling debts.
+The court said the 28-year-old Zhong started working for Didi Chuxing after racking up gambling debts which he hoped to pay off by robbing passengers.

 The company fired two executives and suspended one of its carpooling services following the killing last summer.

 Most Read Business Stories